zjy-2020/PlanTalk/README.md

 # 📐 Method at a Glance

-The key difference between conventional speech-to-motion generation and IntentTalk is:
+The key difference between conventional speech-to-motion generation and PlanTalk is:

 ### Previous Paradigm